dokterbob/dsrp-introduction/README.md

 Introductionary presentation to the Decentralized Society Research Project, created with [Reveal.js](https://github.com/hakimel/reveal.js).

+## Slides
-This presentation is available for viewing at http://intro.talks.dsrp.eu
+This slides are available at http://intro.talks.dsrp.eu

+## Video
+A full video of the presentation can be viewed at https://dsrp.eu/post/146300647328/dsrp-intro